 7. Remove from the oven one by one.
 Wrap the wafer around a wooden spoon then place it seam-down onto the cooling rack and allow cooling until crisp.

 In Spain, these wafers are cooked on to the authentic wafer pan known as a barquillera and it is this variety that can commonly be found being cooked by the roadside.
-Due to their thinness, they are bound to cool and become crisp fast, which is why they should be worked one by one while rest are still in the oven.
-Care should be taken to work fast though, so that the others do not burn while in the oven.
+Due to their thinness, they are bound to cool and become crisp fast, which is why they should be worked one by one while the rest are still in the oven.
+Care should be taken to work fast though so that the others do not burn while in the oven.

-Naturally, these cookie rolls do not use leavening agent in their ingredients and this is what allows then spread thinly.
-Like any other cookie variants, the cookie roll should be stored in an airtight jar to preserve the crisp freshness.
+Naturally, these cookie rolls do not use a leavening agent in their ingredients and this is what allows then spread thinly.
+Like any other cookie variant, the cookie roll should be stored in an airtight jar to preserve the crisp freshness.
 Depending on how sweet one wants the wafer, the amount of sugar could be increased or reduced.
 Also, some granulated sugar may be sprinkled on top of the warm cookie rolls before they cool.
 For extra flavour, cinnamon and lemon peel are also added to the ingredients.

 The consumption of cookie rolls is very high especially in Asia, much more than in Spain.
 Again, this could be due to the high population of Asia.
 Several brands enjoy some fair amount of monopoly; with very little competitors in the field of manufacturing cookie rolls.
-A couple of the big brands are:
+A couple of big brands are:

 • Deocampo – being the largest producer and distributor, Deocampo barquillos are known everywhere beyond the territories of Spain.